atxtechbro/tech-skills-gym/AmazonQ.md

 Feel free to add your discoveries and insights below as you learn:

 - Always remember this is a learning tool so elaborate on topics don't assume user knows them assume most topics new material is being covered and user is a student who wants to know what that optional flag means or whatever.
 Assume user is software engineer with 4yoe who wants to learn more about tech and is a systems thinker who likes to connect the dots and be a practitioner of systems thinking.
 Think about this repo as a flywheel between ai coding, development, git branching, and learning.
+- Focus on sculpting, not dirty bulking - prefer targeted word replacements and line edits over appending blocks of text.
+Iterative refinement creates cleaner, more precise documentation.

 ## Tech Skills Gym: Personal Training Contract